 One way you can validate if your website copy is doing its job is if your customers are taking more action.
 Open up your Google Analytics account and look at your bounce rate.
 Is it high on pages that it should be lower?
 If so, take some time to analyze what could be improved on the page to increase better conversions.

 For additional insights on how you can build more trust within your online store.

 What’s the first thing you do when you decide to purchase a product?
 You look for reviews of past shoppers!

 Reviews give your customers an opportunity to get real-life experiences from past shoppers.

-Keep your reviews in an easy to find location that customers can easily read through and find the information they can relate too.
+Keep your reviews in an easy-to-find location where customers can read through and find the information they can relate to.
 Strive to have detailed reviews from your past customers, not just general feedback like:

 “I was in the market for X and I was so happy to discover (this product).
-It has made my day to day life so much easier.
-Definitely, will be keeping this in-stock plus (company name) service has been amazing!”
+It has made my day-to-day life so much easier.
+Definitely, will keep this in stock plus (company name) service has been amazing!”